 YouTube recommends an image that is 2048 x 1152 pixels and less than 6MB.
-And good news: The channel art displays in a pretty consistent way between mobile and desktop versions.
+But banner images display wildly differently on various devices.

 If you take the time to make great videos, give yourself the best chance of your audience watching them, too.

 Thumbnails are a quick and easy way for people to understand what the video is about and why they should watch it.
 They can also help your videos stand out in search or on subscribers’ YouTube homepages.